department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-mail">Can I apply to add a child or spouse as a dependent by mail or fax?</button>
 <div id="questions-apply-mail" class="usa-accordion-content">

 Yes, but we strongly encourage you to apply online.
 We can process online claims much faster than paper claims.
-The online application is simple, and you can upload any supporting documents we need to decide along with your application.
+The online application is simple, and you can upload any needed supporting documents along with your application.

 When you file your claim online, you can also save the day you start your claim as the effective benefit start date.
-If we determine you’re eligible for a higher compensation rate, we’ll pay you back to this date.
+This means that if we decide you’re eligible for a higher compensation rate, we’ll pay you back to this date.

 **If you can’t, or don't want to apply online, you can apply by mail or fax using the forms below:**